Grist Announces a New Climate-Fiction Contest, Imagine 2200

 Deadline: April 12, 2021 | No entry fee

-Fix, Grist's solutions lab, is launching a new climate-fiction contest, Imagine 2200: Climate Fiction for Future Ancestors.
-Imagine calls for unpublished short stories (3,000-5,000 words) that envision the next 180 years of climate progress.
-Judges include renowned authors adrienne maree brown, Kiese Laymon, and Morgan Jerkins.
+Imagine calls for unpublished short stories (3,000-5,000 words) that envision the next 180 years of a just, regenerative future.
+Judges include renowned authors Kiese Laymon, Sheree Renée Thomas, Morgan Jerkins, and adrienne maree brown.
 Imagine draws inspiration from Afrofuturism, as well as Indigenous, Latinx, Asian, disabled, feminist, and queer futures, and the genres of hopepunk and solarpunk.
-We want to see—and share—stories that center climate solutions from the most impacted communities, and bring into focus what a truly regenerative future could look like.
+We want to see—and share—stories that center climate solutions from the most impacted communities.

 The top three contest winners will be awarded $3,000, $2,000, and $1,000 respectively, and nine finalists will receive a $300 honorarium.
 Winners and finalists will be published in an immersive digital collection.
 Conjure your wildest dreams for society—all the sweet, sweet justice, resilience, and abundance we could realize—and put those dreams on paper.